rice-bag-image

 Social Media has changed the landscape of the whole world.
 Shame has now taken centerstage.
 Brené Brown calls it a "silent epidemic" because it's silent yet affects everyone.

-• Jesus himself embodied real love, grace, and mercy across boundary lines while elevating those most marginalized.
-With Jesus as our model, we serve people from all world views.
+• Jesus himself embodied love, grace, and mercy across social and ethnic lines while elevating those most marginalized.
+We've applied this narrative to organizations and schools regardless of faith background.

-• Embodiment means our training is aimed beyond the cognitive and the behavioral.
-We're aiming for changed instincts via excavation of our narratives that govern how we see ourselves, others, and our Higher Power.
+• Embodiment means our training is aimed beyond the cognitive and the behavioral to our very instincts.

 Credit: Jeffrey Chung, a KR volunteer